 Water-soaked blotches on leaves or fruits.
 Angular leaf spot or bacterial spot is a waterborne bacterium which causes irregular geometric patterns on leaves.
 Spots may turn yellow and crisp.
 Avoid wetting foliage with irrigation.
 Prune off infected leaves and stems.
 Clean up garden.
 Plant disease-resistant varieties.
 Rotate crops up to 2 years.

 Round white powdery spots and coating on leaves.
-Powdery mildew is caused by fungal spores.
-Spores germinate on dry leaf surfaces when the humidity is high; spores do not germinate on wet leaves.
+Powdery mildew is caused by fungal spores carried by wind.
+Spores germinate on dry leaf surfaces when the humidity is high.
 Common in late summer or fall but does not result in loss of plant.
-Avoid water stress.
-Pick off infected leaves and use this disease preventing spray.
+Pick off and destroy infected leaves and use these strategies to control it.

 Irregular yellowish to brownish spots on upper leaf surfaces; grayish powder or mold on undersides.
 Downy mildew is caused by a fungus.
 Improve air circulation or use trellises.
 Plant resistant varieties.
 Rotate crops.
 Keep garden free of plant debris and use this disease preventing spray.